 1. Mobile/Laptop Based

-Mobile based AMD Ryzen 3 processors usually have the “U” designation such as the AMD Ryzen 3250U or the AMD Ryzen 3 PRO 5450U.
+Mobile-based AMD Ryzen 3 processors usually have the “U” desi “n” option, such as the AMD Ryzen 3250U or the AMD Ryzen 3 PRO 5450U.

-Due to their lower TDP, the mobile based CPUs are far weaker in performance as compared to their desktop-based counterparts.
+Due to their lower TDP, the mobile-based CPUs are far weaker in performance than their desktop-based counterparts.
 This is true for both AMD Ryzen 3 and Intel Core i3 CPUs.

 2. Desktop-Based Ryzen 3 CPUs Without iGPU